 key default description

 background None Widget background color

 data None Post Data

-fmt '{}' How to format the text
+fmt '8' To format the string returned by the widget.
+For example, if the clock widget returns '08:46' we can do fmt='time {}' do print 'time 08:46' on the widget.
+To format the individual strings like hour and minutes use the format paramater of the widget (if it has one)

 font 'sans' Default font

 fontshadow None font shadow color, default is None(no shadow)

 fontsize None Font size.
 Calculated if None.

 foreground 'ffffff' Foreground colour

 headers {} Extra Headers

 json True Is Json?

 markup True Whether or not to use pango markup

 max_chars 0 Maximum number of characters to display in widget.

 mouse_callbacks {} Dict of mouse button press callback functions.
-Acceps functions

-and lazy calls.
+Accepts functions and lazy calls.

 padding None Padding.
 Calculated if None.

 parse None Parse Function

+scroll False Whether text should be scrolled.
+When True, you must set the widget's width.

+scroll_clear False Whether text should scroll completely away (True) or stop when the end of the text is shown (False)

+scroll_delay 2 Number of seconds to pause before starting scrolling and restarting/clearing text at end

+scroll_hide False Whether the widget should hide when scrolling has finished

+scroll_interval 0.1 Time in seconds before next scrolling step

+scroll_repeat True Whether text should restart scrolling once the text has ended

+scroll_step 1 Number of pixels to scroll with each step

 update_interval 600 Update interval in seconds, if none, the widget updates whenever

 it's done.

 url None Url

 user_agent 'Qtile' Set the user agent

 xml False Is XML?